ADBLOCK #102

 In State Out of State

-Tuition $5,742 $17,622
+Tuition $5,742 $18,684

-Learn more about SSU tuition and fees.
+Read more about Sonoma State University tuition and fees.

 The following table and chart show the ethnic background for students who recently graduated from Sonoma State University with a bachelor’s in communication & journalism.